Professional guidance for the next generation of lawyers

 Students who participate in this program come from a variety of geographic locations, undergraduate universities, and professional backgrounds.
 They are law students at all stages of their academic careers.
 Matches are based on criteria such as the student’s area of interest and geographic connections.

 Our mentors are legal professionals who volunteer their time and expertise to help law students develop into future members of the legal community.
 While mentors may live in Knoxville and surrounding communities, legal professionals from all geographic regions are encouraged to participate in the mentoring program.

 Become a mentor

 Becoming a mentor is a rewarding experience that fosters meaningful and lifelong connections between established legal professionals and the students with whom they work.
-To become a mentor, please complete our online application.
+To become a mentor, please complete our online application form.

 Eligible mentors must be in good standing with their state bar associations and any other relevant professional boards.
 “Good standing” refers to the maintenance of any necessary licenses, or if the mentor’s work does not require a license, the absence of any disciplinary action by any relevant professional review boards.

 Attorneys may earn up to two hours per year of dual credit for participation as a mentor.
 For more information, please contact Brad Morgan at firstname.lastname@example.org.